NickLemmon97/PuzzleSolver/README.md

 I start by finding all sets of 2.
 Then I loop through each set and check if each piece fits together.
 If the pieces fit into a 4x4 grid then I save it as a solution.

 # How to build:
 The Static and Dynamic libraries should already be placed inside of the other projects.
 If not open PuzzleSolverAPI and Build Solution.
 Release will build a Release DLL for the Unity project and LibExport with build a Release lib for the C++ project.
-Release runs quicker than a debug, on my system it takes about 1.5 minutes to do a debug build for the example layout.
+Release runs quicker than a debug, on my system it takes about 1.5 minutes to run in debug for the example layout, compared to the almost instant speed in release.

 Open the Unity Project with Unity, I created it using version 2019.4.17f1, and hit play.
 If all works you should See the pieces of the puzzle on screen and a set up buttons to view the solution.